-The Specification Manager allows the requirements to be visualized and grouped by their priority or any other property such as Complexity, Version, Phase or a Tagged Value.
-The elements, regardless of type can also be ordered in the Project Browser.
+The Specification Manager allows the requirements to be visualized and grouped by their priority, or any other property such as Complexity, Version, Phase or a Tagged Value.
+The elements, regardless of type, can also be ordered in the Browser window.

-The Package Browser provides a convenient list view which is an alternative to using the Specification Manager and allows elements to be sorted and grouped by one of more properties.
+The Package Browser provides a convenient list view that is an alternative to using the Specification Manager and allows elements to be sorted and grouped by one or more properties.

-Model Views can also be used to create one or more lists of elements that can be freely ordered and managed irrespective of the elements' location in the Project Browser.
+Model Views can also be used to create one or more lists of elements that can be freely ordered and managed irrespective of the elements' location in the Browser window.

 Every element in the Repository has a number of built-in properties such as 'Version' and 'Phase' that can be useful for defining and working with Backlogs.
 Some elements such as Requirements have a number of additional properties including 'Priority' that can be used.
 The 'Phase' and the 'Version' are free text fields so could be used to specify a group of elements for a sprint, release or iteration.
 The 'Priority' property can be given a discrete value defined in a list such as: 'High', 'Medium', 'Low'.

 Learn More: Element Properties

 In the Model Views Facility any number of Favorites Folders can be created that can be used as a Backlog and can contain an ordered list of any number of elements.
 Elements can simply be dragged from the Browser window and dropped into the appropriately named Favorites folder.
 The elements can be of the same or different types and can be freely ordered within the list.
 A number of other folders could be used to represent sprints, releases or iterations.

 Learn More: Model Views